anikasinghania/anika.github.io/README.md

 # portfolio
-This website is a porfolio that inludes reports of my projects.
+This website is about me,features reports of my projects, and includes my resume.